 The Travel Account Codes job aid provides a list of travel expense account codes.

 Departments should submit the advance request at least 10 business days prior to the trip departure date to ensure sufficient processing time.

-An approved Travel Authorization (TA) or Request for Travel Authorization (RTA) must be processed prior to requesting a travel advance.
-Once approval of the TA has been completed in UTShare/PeopleSoft (PeopleSoft), the department prepares a Cash Advance request in PeopleSoft.
-The TA encumbrance amount should cover the amount of the cash advance.
+Once approval of the TA has been completed in PeopleSoft, the department prepares a Cash Advance request in PeopleSoft.

 The Cash Advance request routes electronically in PeopleSoft for the following:

 - Traveler/Employee Certification – the employee receiving the advance is required to log into PeopleSoft to certify and agree to the terms of the promissory note